EthanTuning/Magpie-CMS-API/README.md

 </Directory>
 ```

-3. Enable some apache2 module thingy:
+3. Enable apache2 module thingy:
     * sudo a2enmod rewrite && sudo service apache2 restart

 4. API Configuration
     * In the 'creds/' folder, add your Firebase Admin SDK json credential
     * Modify the 'authentication.php' file to reflect this credential

+5. Run the .sql script in the database folder.